SF-WDI-LABS/ruby-lightning-talks/README.md

 For inspiration on your gist, see [this example](gist.md).

-Please [use markdown](https://guides.github.com/features/mastering-markdown/), and make sure your codeblocks are correctly formatted and syntax highlight-ed.
+Please [use markdown](https://guides.github.com/features/mastering-markdown/) with the `.md` extension, and make sure your codeblocks are correctly formatted and syntax highlight-ed.

 And remember: **Show Us The Code**!